June 30, 2025

 Be sure to visit our Reduce Reuse Recycle page to find out WHAT TO DO WITH .....!

-2024 GOAL - ALL ROADSIDES CLEARED OF LITTER BY EARTH DAY!
+2025 GOAL - ALL ROADSIDES CLEARED OF LITTER BY EARTH DAY!

-Something special this year - instead of the usual fresh cut trees, we will be BORROWING live, balled, five-foot Alberta Spruces from Hardscrabble Farms.
-They will be carefully delivered to our site by Hardscrabble Supply and once we are finished with our holiday event, they will be returned to the Farm.
-We are proud to - ReUse and RePurpose - and save live plants!
+Something special this year - instead of the usual fresh cut trees, we borrowed live, balled, five-foot Alberta Spruces from Hardscrabble Farms.
+They were carefully delivered to our site by Hardscrabble Supply and returned to Hardscrabble Farms once we finished with our holiday event.

 Many thanks to Hardscrabble Farms and Hardscrabble Supply!

-We were thrilled with the number of new residents and members who joined us on Sunday, March 26 at the beautiful home of one of our directors, Chrissanth Greene-Gross.
+We were thrilled with the number of new residents and members who joined us on Sunday, March 26, 2023 at the beautiful home of one of our directors, Chrissanth Greene-Gross.
 It was a time to introduce ourselves to new folks who have moved into town, to reconnect with friends and neighbors, to hear a little about us and what we strive to do for our lovely town.

 Left to right: Eric Tucker, Mrs. Tucker, unk, unk, Albert Lobdell, Mrs. Benjamin Van Scoy, Mrs. Tuttle, Mrs. Gilbert Lobdell, H. Hobart Keeler, Mrs. John Christopher, John Christopher